-Charging per project works better on many levels because you can charge more and still keep the client happy because you’re providing a great value.
+Charging per project works better on many levels.
+After all, you can charge more and still keep the client happy because you’re providing great value.

 One good side of it is that timeframe will not be a requirement because only you know how long the project will take you to finish it.
 Remember that you’ll be faster and better the longer you’re a VA so tasks won’t take long to accomplish.

 Setting your rates depends on your expertise.
 When you’re new and you don’t know how to charge clients, consulting experts is one of the best options.
 But, if you really need to give your rate right away, consider the following factors:

 - Do you think you’re good at what you do?

 - Have you worked hard to gain your skills and experience?

 - Do you think your skills are valuable in terms of saving or making people money or giving them more time?

 - Are a lot of other VAs offering this service or are you a specialist in this area?

 Then, think of your worth and charge.